Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - visually compared all pages using Firefox, Chrome, and Safari

-screen reader (again, noting that the Jupyter and RStudio interfaces are complicated apps for a Screen Reader to address.)
+- tested all pages isung the built-in voiceOver screen reader (again, noting that the Jupyter and RStudio interfaces are complicated apps for a Screen Reader to address.)

 We also tested for the following: